 Dangers of Drug Addiction

 Like substance abuse, drug addiction can cause devastating consequences in every aspect of life.
-In addition to the physical and psychological withdrawal symptoms of addiction, the motivations of an addict are entirely centered around the procurement and usage of drugs.
-Since addiction is a dependence on drugs, often stronger than the natural dependence on food and water, addicts will go to any length to get their drug(s) of choice for what they perceive to be a life-sustaining function.
+In addition, the motivations of an addict are entirely centered around the procurement and usage of drugs.
+Since addiction is a dependence on drugs, addicts will go to any length to get their drug(s) of choice for what they perceive to be a life-sustaining function.

-Furthermore, the consequences of not getting enough drugs to maintain their addiction are withdrawal symptoms, and without medically supervised detoxification, most addicts continue to find a way to get their drugs, so they won’t have to go through withdrawal.
+Furthermore, the consequences of not getting enough drugs to maintain their addiction are withdrawal symptoms.
+Without medically supervised detoxification, most addicts continue to use so they won’t have to go through withdrawal.
 Learning of the lengths to which an addict will go to get drugs can be mortifying for anyone.

 Some of the things an addict will do for drug money are more severe than others, and there is usually a progression in the riskiness of a user’s actions: